cibgraphics/javascript-standards/README.md

 # javascript-standards

 This is meant to be the beginning guidelines for JavaScript code at SolutionStream.
-We are aligning ourselves closely with the styleguides produced by Google (https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) and Airbnb (https://github.com/airbnb/javascript/tree/master/es5)
+This guide represents our ES5 standards.We are aligning ourselves closely with the styleguides produced by Google (https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) and Airbnb (https://github.com/airbnb/javascript/tree/master/es5)

 ##Table of Contents
 1. [Coding Principles](#coding-principles)